Edgewater Park (Bronx): History

 Edgewater Park once housed a mansion built by George T. Adee in 1856.
 Eventually, in 1923, he leased the land to Richard W. Shaw Sr. an Irish immigrant who was a member of St. Ann's Episcopal Church in Morrisania and invited church youth to camp on the grounds which became known as Edgewater Camp.
 Campsites eventually developed into bungalows and by around 1918 a full-fledged bungalow had developed along the coast areas while other sections remained farmland and grazing land.
 Ruts from early auto traffic became roads.
 After World War I the community was divided into sections A, B, C, after the names of Army camps; D and E Sections were added later.
 In 1954 Shaw died.
 By this time, Edgewater Camp had become a community of full-time residents and became known as "Park of Edgewater" or "Edgewater Park."
 The community became a co-op in 1988.

 Culture

-The Edgewater Park Volunteer Fire Department holds an annual Memorial Day Parade.
+The Edgewater Park Volunteer Fire Department is one of nine volunteer fire departments in New York City.
+It holds an annual Memorial Day Parade.
 The community celebrates a Ragamuffin parade to kick off the Thanksgiving and Christmas season.
 Its “Labor Day Olympics” has a 100-year tradition.